Best Guitar for Small Hands in 2023

 8. Jackson JS Series Dinky JS11 Electric Guitar

-Jackson JS Series Dinky JS11 Electric Guitar (Metallic Blue)
+Jackson JS Series Dinky JS11 6-String Right-Handed Electric Guitar with Poplar Body and Amaranth Fingerboard (Metallic Blue)

 Check Price